great-expectations/great_expectations/docs/guides/tutorials/getting_started/set_up_data_docs.rst

 * the number of times values occur
 * the number of NULL values

 These Expectations are not intended to be very smart.
 Instead, the goal is to quickly provide some good examples, so that you're not starting from a blank slate.

+Later, you should also take a look at other workflows for :ref:`how_to_guides__creating_and_editing_expectations`.
+Creating and editing Expectations is a very active area of work in the Great Expectations community.
+Stay tuned for improvements over time.

 Expectations under the hood
 ---------------------------------